The Chicago School of Professional Psychology

-Our internship is designed to prepare ethical and multi-culturally sensitive clinicians who can move with competence, creativity, and flexibility into a variety of positions providing clinical, consultation, and outreach services to adults, adolescents, children, families, couples, and groups in outpatient settings.
+Our internship is designed to prepare ethical and multi-culturally sensitive professional clinicians who can move with competence, creativity and flexibility into a variety of positions providing clinical, consultation, and outreach services to adults, adolescents, children, families, couples and groups in outpatient settings.
 Self-reflection and interpersonal dialogue are highly valued aspects of our training.
-Supervisors and seminar facilitators encourage though never require self-disclosure of personal information that may facilitate or hinder clinical practice or collegial relationships.
+Supervisors and seminar facilitators encourage, but never require, self-disclosure of personal information that may facilitate or hinder clinical practice or collegial relationships.

-We are looking for applicants who have shown in their practicum placements that they are curious, eager to learn and engage, and flexible in their thinking and approaches to clinical service.
-As an organization we value and respect cultural and individual differences and seek interns who are committed to their continued personal and professional growth as clinicians.
+We are looking for applicants who have shown themselves through their practicum placements that they are curious, eager to learn and engage, and flexible in their thinking and approaches to clinical service.
+As an organization we value and respect cultural and individual differences, and we seek interns with expressed interest in continued personal and professional growth in these areas.

-The Chicago School Counseling Centers' MFT/LPCC internship seeks to provide a broadly based training program to facilitate the transition from intern to licensed professional.
+The Chicago School Counseling Centers' MFT/LPCC/MSW Internship seeks to provide a broadly based training program to facilitate the transition from intern to licensed professional.
 The specific goals of our internship are to develop professionals who:

-- Gain a substantial body of clinical experience, supported by developmentally-sequenced experiential learning.
+- Have gained a substantial body of clinical experience, supported by developmentally-sequenced experiential learning.

-- Understand the importance of outreach and consultation and be able to provide these services.
+- Have an understanding of the importance of outreach and consultation and are able to provide these services.

 - Make meaningful contributions to training programs.

-- Work in multidisciplinary environments, have the knowledge, skills, and awareness for multi-culturally competent work, and be able to integrate multiple theoretical perspectives into therapeutic interventions.
+- Work in multidisciplinary environments, have the knowledge, skills, and awareness for multi-culturally competent work, and are able to integrate multiple theoretical perspectives into their therapeutic interventions.

-- integrate science into practice and value the contributions of practice to psychological science.
+- Are able to integrate science into practice and value the contributions of practice to psychological science.

-- Solidify a clear and strong professional identity.
+- Have a clear and strong professional identity.

-The program takes advantage of multiple theoretical orientations and a diverse supervisory staff, it relies on a wide variety of clinical services to assure breadth.
-The individually tailored programs are reviewed and approved by the Director of the Counseling Center.
+The program takes advantage of multiple theoretical orientations and a diverse supervisory staff, and relies on a wide variety of clinical services to assure breadth.
+The individually tailored programs are reviewed and approved by the Director of Counseling Centers.